 The Directors are also responsible for safeguarding the assets of the Group and parent company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
 The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group and parent company’s transactions and disclose with reasonable accuracy at any time the financial position of the Group and parent company and enable them to ensure that the financial statements comply with the Companies Act 2006.
 The Directors are responsible for the maintenance and integrity of the parent company’s website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 YouGov maintains insurance in respect of its Directors and Officers against liabilities in relation to the Company.

 The Company has adopted a share dealing code for Directors and applicable employees in compliance with the EU Market Abuse Regulation and Rule 21 of the AIM Rules.

-This information was last updated 5 July 2016.
+This information was last updated 1 February 2019.